 Oh.
 My.
 Heavens.
-The Sagrada Familia in Barcelona, Spain, is a fascinating, earthly tribute to God.
+La Sagrada Familia in Barcelona, Spain, is a fascinating, earthly tribute to God.

-For anyone unfamiliar with La Sagrada Familia, it’s a Catholic church still under construction with a completion date set for 2026.
+La Sagrada Familia is a Catholic church that will take 100 years, at least, to construct.
 The chief architect was Antoni Gaudi, a brilliant man who died in 1926.
 If all goes as planned, Gaudi’s dream for this church will be realized 100 years after his death.
 His grave is in the crypt.

-Gaudi’s vision for this church can be seen on every part of it – inside and outside.
-The symbolism is dramatic.
-Gaudi worked to free Gothic structures of their defects, and La Sagrada Familia is his visionary effort to push Christian church construction towards organic modernism.
+Gaudi’s vision is seen on every part of of the church – inside and outside.
+The architect worked to free Gothic structures of their defects, and La Sagrada Familia is his visionary effort to push Christian church construction towards organic modernism.

 For example, look at the photos below.
-Every part of the Passion Facade (lighter color) is influenced by earthly life.
+The Passion Facade (lighter color) is influenced by earthly life.
 It’s bare and somewhat stark compared to the ornate, Gothic-influenced Nativity Facade.
 The bright, odd-shaped columns over the crucifixion scene on the Passion side are like human ribs; the stretched-looking strands around the scene are like tendons.

 The stained glass is positioned so morning and afternoon sunlight bathe this tribute to God in glorious color.
 I recommend you go in the afternoon when the sunlight comes through the side windows.
 The picture below was taken at 3:12 p.m. on March 28, and of course best times will vary monthly.